-- [A] = Administrative Code Development Committee; and - [BS] = IBC-Structural Code Development Committee
+[A] = Administrative Code Development Committee; and

+[BS] = IBC-Structural Code Development Committee

-For the development of the 2021 edition of the I-Codes, there will be two groups of code development committees and they will meet in separate years.
+For the development of the 2024 edition of the I-Codes, there will be two groups of code development committees and they will meet in separate years, as shown in the following Code Development Hearings Table.
 Note that these are tentative groupings.